remyoudompheng/isogeny_weber/README.md

 Andrew V. Sutherland, On the evaluation of modular polynomials, ANTS X, 2013 [arXiv/1202.3985](https://arxiv.org/abs/1202.3985)

+It also implements the computation of polynomials itself, and an application to counting points on elliptic curves as in the above article.

 See also:

 Steven Galbraith, Mathematics of public key cryptography, chapter 25